Members of the Australian Senate, 2022–2025

-This is a list of members of the Australian Senate following the 2022 Australian federal election held on 21 May 2022.
-Terms for newly elected senators representing the Australian states begin on 1 July 2022.
-Terms for senators in the Australian Capital Territory and Northern Territory began on the day of the election, 21 May 2022.
+This is a list of members of the Australian Senate following the 2025 Australian federal election held on 3 May 2025.
+Terms for newly elected senators representing the Australian states begin on 1 July 2025.
+Terms for senators in the Australian Capital Territory and Northern Territory began on the day of the election, 3 May 2025.
+(Note: The changes to the composition of the Senate, in chronological order, were: Stacey resigned; Bell was appointed as Stacey's replacement; Askew resigned; Gatenby was appointed as Askew's replacement; Whish-Wilson resigned; Bleyer was appointed as Whish-Wilson's replacement.)